naomijub/wooridb/README.md

 - [ ] Sort
 - [ ] Aggregate
 - [ ] Division

+### CHECKs validity of an encrypted key
+Checks for encrypted data validity.
+It requires an entity name after `FROM` and an Uuid after `ID`.
+This transaction only works with keys that are encrypted and it serves to verify if the passed values are `true` of `false` against encrypted data.
+Example request: `'CHECK {pswd: \"my-password\", ssn: 3948453,} FROM my_entity_name ID 48c7640e-9287-468a-a07c-2fb00da5eaed'`.

 ## TODOS
 - [ ] Read infos from ztsd files [issue 28](https://github.com/naomijub/wooridb/issues/28)